 A person should talk to a doctor as soon as possible after any signs of the flu occur.
 Doing this is particularly important for people at risk of complications, such as older adults and people who smoke.

-According to the NIH, an antiviral medication is most effective within the first 48 hours of developing symptoms.
-Therefore, it is best to talk to a doctor as soon as possible about these treatments.
+According to the NIH, an antiviral medication is most effective within the

 A doctor may also prescribe an antibiotic if there is a risk of other bacterial infections, such as pneumonia.

 Fighting the flu at home